santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program.md

 #endif
 ```

 This keeps the C compiler from including a header file more than once per file.
 In case of a multi file C project it is common for header files to include other header files.
 If this is done extensively, it could lead to a situation in which the same header declarations are included multiple times.
 This is probably OK for function prototypes, and for variable declarations, but it produces illegal C programs if enums, structs, or unions are repeated, since the member names and enum constants defined by these declarations become multiply defined.
-A header gaurd is therefore an **ABSOLUTE MUST** when creating header files.
+A header guard is therefore an **ABSOLUTE MUST** when creating header files.

 Consider the following example: